Generic Tool for Sensitivity and Dependency Analysis (GT SDA)

 - Different search strategies for subset selection may be used.

 - Expert knowledge of feature relative importance (or results of GT SDA Ranker) can be incorporated into the selector to increase search quality.

-- In the Surrogate Model (SM) construction, it may be beneficial to remove the least important features because fewer features mean more dense sample and denser sample may provide more accurate approximation.
+- In the Surrogate Model (SM) construction, it may be beneficial to remove the least important features because fewer features mean more dense sample and a denser sample may provide a more accurate approximation.
 Also, many SM construction techniques may work better in smaller dimensions in terms of time/memory requirements.

 - In the Design of Experiment: knowing what features influence dependency the most, one can plan the sample generation in a way that most important features have the highest variability.
 Also, if data is obtained as some physical measurements, knowing feature scores may tell what input variables should be measured with the highest accuracy.

 - In the Optimization, when the number of allowed function calls (budget) is limited, knowing what features are less important allows for not changing them in the optimization process.
 Reducing the number of variables by not considering features that have little effect on the dependency, one can do more optimization iterations with the same budget, possibly acquiring better solution.

 Below is an example of GT SDA application in an optimization problem solution.
 Consider a problem of designing geometry of rotating disk shown on the picture.